sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Managing Contacts
 {% endanchor %}

+Managing contacts is an integral part of your marketing campaigns lifecycle.
+You can create lists for contacts based on custom fields, as well as view and edit each individual contact within your contact database.

+{% anchor h3 %}
+Creating a New List
+{% endanchor %}

 *To create a new list from your CSV:*

 1. Click **Add List or Segment** and then select **Upload CSV**.
 1. Click **+Add to New List** and enter the name of the list you would like to create.
-1. Choose a CSV file for upload and complete the steps listed in [Uploading Contacts](#-Uploading-Contacts).
+1. Choose a CSV file for upload and complete the steps listed in [Uploading a CSV ](#-Uploading-a-CSV).

 {% anchor h3 %}
 Add Contacts to a List